Elena Labkovsky, Ph.D. BCIA-EEG

 My clinical philosophy could be described in two statements.
 First, I believe that every patient can be helped.
-A combination of international training and long-term experience helps me to implement this believe.
+A combination of international training and long-term experience helps me to implement this belief.
 It is a matter of a correct and timely diagnosis, and tailored treatment to achieve success in helping a patient to overcome a psychological/neuropsychological deficit.

 Second, I believe that it is important to be open to new ideas and approaches to treatment.
-With new achievements in psychology, psychiatry, neuroscience and the expansion of scientific methods, we get advanced and promising tools for dealing with all kinds of psychological problems.
+With new achievements in psychology, psychiatry, neuroscience, and the expansion of scientific methods, we get advanced and promising tools for dealing with all kinds of psychological problems.

-My colleagues and I have developed a comprehensive and innovative approach called “Neurobehavioral Modulation” which allows through utilization of modern advanced neuro-scientific achievements and techniques bring a patient to a new level of neurophysiological functioning and reach peak performance in various areas.
+My colleagues and I have developed a comprehensive and innovative approach called “Neurobehavioral Modulation” which allows through the utilization of modern advanced neuro-scientific achievements and techniques to bring a patient to a new level of neurophysiological functioning and reach peak performance in various areas.

 For more information on Dr. Labkovsky’s psychological services, contact Afg Guidance Center today.
 Give us a call at (847) 853-0234 to schedule an intake.
 We have two Chicagoland area offices in Lincolnshire and Northfield.